MALTOisHERE/Fingerprint-Preprocessing/README.md

 # Fingerprint-Preprocessing
-Process the fingerprint capture to be ready for marching.
+Process the captured fingerprint image to enhance its quality, remove noise, and optimize its features, ensuring it is in the best possible condition for accurate and reliable matching.